 The Family Nurse Practitioner (FNP) curriculum is designed to prepare registered nurses (RNs) to work in a more advanced role in the medical domain/community.
-"The master's curricula build on a foundation comparable to the baccalaureate level of nursing knowledge (CCNE, 2018.)
-"The course work/clinical practicums are designed to increase knowledge and understanding of how to care for acute and chronic patients from children to adults in a variety of clinical settings within primary care.
+"The master's curricula build on a foundation comparable to the baccalaureate level of nursing knowledge (CCNE, 2018.)"
+The curriculum also uses professional standards and guidelines such as The Essentials of Master's Education in Nursing (AACN, 2011) and Criteria for Evaluation of Nurse Practitioner Programs (NTF, 2016).

+The course work/clinical practicums are designed to increase knowledge and understanding of how to care for acute and chronic patients from children to adults in a variety of clinical settings within primary care.
 The course work/instruction is online making it possible for students to advance their education while balancing their personal and professional lives.
 Graduates from the MSN-FNP Program are eligible to sit for the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (ANNP) certification exam.
 They are eligible for licensure as an FNP in the state of Missouri.
 However, other state requirements may vary.
 Students need to check with their state of licensure/certification before applying to the program.